reverendlovejoy43782/polkahack/README.md

 ## A web2 voting platform with just enough web3 to make it secure, verifiable, trusted

-An easy-to-use and modular voting platform is needed that leverages the convenience and speed of Web2, while incorporating just enough of Web3 to infuse trust in digital voting.
+An easy-to-use, mostly automated and modular voting platform is needed that leverages the convenience and speed of Web2, while incorporating just enough of Web3 to infuse trust in digital voting.

 # How the App Solves the Problem Specifically

-Voting Station acts as a wrapper platform around the technical prototype, Voting App, which is not part of this hackathon entry but is essential for the functionality.
+Voting Station acts as a wrapper platform / modular extension around the technical prototype, Voting App.
+Voting app is not public yet and therefore not part of this hackathons entry but is essential for the functionality of voting station.
+The functionality of voting station is independend of voting app though in the sense that voting station loads voting app (if voting app is not there it shows an empty window).

 Our platform integrates with Voting App to streamline the voting process, ensuring secure, verifiable, and easy-to-manage votes.
 By treating votes and their results as part of a continuous governance stream, Voting Station simplifies the governance process for groups, moving away from the fragmented, one-by-one vote management approach of the past.

 ## Architecture